KillingSpark/restic-cronned/README.md

 The status will maybe in the future be mapped to a string for better readability.
 Until then refer to the job.go file for semantics.

 # Future plans #
-1. Better Logging (aka not to stdout...)
 1. Better configuration maybe using viper/cobra/...
-1. Be able to:
-* kill jobs
-* start new jobs
-* reload jobs
-* ...

-1. Do the above over the http server